A collection of friends, rappers and producers I believe in, and have agreed to join my team.

 Animist was born and raised in a small town in Oklahoma.
 They started writing as a coping mechanism but quickly fell in love with the art of music, and poetry.
 Their influences come from Milo, Earl Sweatshirt, and MF DOOM.
 Through each track they put out Animist delivers a personal insight to their emotions, experiences, and struggles while rapping on sampled instrumetnals.
 Right now, Animist only has two singles and a music video for “Too Much Love” under their belt which both came out in 2020, but it’s only the beginning for what the young artist has in store.

-Spotify Link, Apple Music Link, Twitter Link
+Spotify Link, Apple Music Link, Twitter Link.

 Gukie